Indian Institutes of Technology: Academic rankings

-Reservation Policy and Discrimination
+Reservation policy and discrimination

-IITs practice affirmative action and offer reservation to the "backward and weaker sections" of the society that includes SC/ST/OBC-NCL/EWS/PWD/Girl candidates.
-About 50% of seats are reserved for candidates holding backward-caste certificates, and 10% seats are further reserved for candidates from general (unreserved) category who fulfill the economically weaker section criteria.
+IITs practice Affirmative Action and offer reservation to the "backward and weaker sections" of the society that includes SC/ST/OBC-NCL/EWS/PWD/female candidates.
+About 50% of seats are reserved for candidates holding backward-caste certificates, and 10% seats are further reserved for candidates from the general category who fulfill the economically weaker section criteria.
 Furthermore, students from reserved categories pay significantly lower fees compared to students from the unreserved category.
 20% of the seats are reserved for female students, and 5% of the seats are reserved for students with benchmark disability.

 Despite the implementation of reservation policies, provision of economic assistance, and enforcement of the Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act, 1989, IITs have faced allegations of caste-based discrimination.
 Instances of suicides among students from reserved categories are often cited to illustrate this ongoing issue.

 However, it's important to note that the suicide rates appear to be consistent among students from both reserved and non-reserved categories.

 Criticism

 The IITs have faced criticism from within and outside academia.
-Major concerns include allegations that they encourage brain drain and that their stringent entrance examinations encourage coaching colleges and put heavy pressure on the student's body.
-Recently some prominent IITians have also questioned the quality of teaching and research in IITs.
+Major concerns include allegations that they encourage brain drain and that their stringent entrance examinations encourage coaching colleges and put heavy pressure on students.
+Recently, some prominent IIT students have also questioned the quality of teaching and research in IITs.

 With the tripling the number of IITs in recent decades, the newly created institutes have struggled to establish themselves compared to their peers.
 A 2021 report by Comptroller and Auditor General of India criticized the newer IITs for not meeting targets for research, faculty and student recruitment, students retention, as well as for being beset with infrastructure delays.

 In the recent past, the number of student suicides has attracted significant attention.

 According to data obtained through Right to Information (RTI) applications, approximately 38% of Indian Institute of Technology (IIT) graduates from the class of 2024 have not secured job placements.
 This is the highest percentage in the past three years, with a steady increase from 19% in 2021 and 21% in 2022.